-“Article 97 lands or easements”, lands or easements taken or acquired for natural resource purposes under Article 97.
+"Article 97 lands or easements", land or easements, existing, taken, or acquired for natural resource purposes under Article 97.

-“Change in use” or “used for other purposes”, a diversion of Article 97 lands or easements, or portion thereof, from existing use.
+"Change in use" or "used for other purposes", a conversion of Article 97 land, or easements or portions thereof, from existing use.

-“Lands or easements”, lands; easements; conservation restrictions, agricultural preservation restrictions and watershed preservation restrictions, as defined in section 31 of chapter 184; and other restrictions or conditions contained in a deed, grant or other instrument purporting to transfer or convey an interest in land, regardless of the term of such easements, restrictions or conditions.
+"Lands or easements", lands; easements; conservation restrictions, agricultural preservation restrictions and watershed preservation restrictions as defined in section 31 of chapter 184 as amended; and other restrictions or conditions contained in a deed, grant or other instrument purporting to transfer or convey an interest in land, regardless of the term of such easements, restrictions or conditions.

 "Natural resource purposes", the purposes described in Article 97.

 "Owner", the commonwealth, department, agency, authority, public instrumentality, town, municipality or political subdivision that has ownership, care, custody or control of the Article 97 lands or easements for which there is a proposed disposition or change in use.

 "Replacement land", lands or easements acquired or otherwise provided by the owner for natural resource purposes that are of equal or greater area and natural resource value, of comparable use, as close to the current location in the municipality or adjacent municipality as feasible, and with similar or better public access, as compared with the Article 97 lands or easements being disposed of or changed in use.
 Lands or easements already protected under Article 97 shall not qualify as replacement land, unless they were specifically purchased to be used as replacement land for the subject Article 97 parcel being changed in use or disposed of.
 Lands restricted from development by law or regulation shall not qualify as replacement land.

 "Secretary", the secretary of the executive office of energy and environmental affairs.